LIFE IP GrassBirdHabitats

 Transmitter birds

-In six years of challenging field work, we have tagged more than 150 adult and juvenile Black-tailed Godwits in total, and collected more than 210.000 locations.
-We use lightweight GPS transmitters with lots of different sensors to gain detailed movement and behavioural data from the birds.
+In six years of challenging field work, we have equipped more than 380 adult and juvenile Black-tailed Godwits with GPS transmitters, and collected more than 256,000 locations.
+We use lightweight transmitters with lots of different sensors to gain detailed movement and behavioural data from the birds.

 With this information, we want to improve conservation measures for Black-tailed Godwits and other meadow birds along the East Atlantic Flyway.